darahea/joule_extensibility/tutorials/weather/step5/index.md

 ```

 In order to enable GenAI response generation, we will add a response context section to our weather scenario.
 In the response context, we can reference the subset of result variables in the target function that shall be used for response generation.
 Additionally, we will add one description per variable which explains its meaning to the LLM.
 The more accurate this description is, the better the results of the generated responses will be.

+For your reference, we have added the result of this step to a separate folder `weather_response_generation` in the `capabilities` folder of this repository.

 ### Test your assistant in the standalone web client: